status-im/hardwallet-firmware/docs/PROTOCOL.md

 ### Disable PIN

 Disables PIN entry for the given key path.
 The maximum key path depth is 9.
 When the PIN entry is disabled a simple yes/no confirmation will be required instead.
+PIN Authentication is required for this command.

 * Parameters: RLP encoded key path as list of numbers
 * Response: Only status code